probmods/chapters/README.markdown

 ## CONSIDER

 - A heavier-weight templating system (yst, hakyll, nanoc, current scripts + dependencies declared in a Makefile, Django itself)

+# Error Quelling

+## Pandoc error

+You are likely blessed with a newer version than the one the codebase is designed for.
+A current workaround is to remove the following lines from make-chapter.sh:
+--csl apa.csl \
+--bibliography dev.bib \